xavdid/advent-of-code/README.md

 solutions/
 ├── ...
 └── 2020/
-    ├── day_1/
+    ├── day_01/
     │   ├── solution.py
     │   ├── input.txt
+    │   ├── input.test.txt
     │   └── README.md
-    ├── day_2/
+    ├── day_02/
     │   ├── solution.py
     │   ├── ...
     └── ...
 ```

 - each year has a folder (`YYYY`)
-- each day in that year (will eventually) have a folder (`day_N`)
+- each day in that year (will eventually) have a folder (`day_NN`)

-Each `day_N` folder has the following files:
+Each `day_NN` folder has the following files:

 - `solution.py`, which has a `class Solution`. `./advent` expects both that filename and that class name exactly, so you shouldn't change them.
 See [Writing Solutions](#writing-solutions) for how the file is structured
-- `input.txt` your input from the AoC site.
-You can put the example inputs in there as well while you're working
+- `input.txt` holds your input from the AoC site
+- `input.test.txt` holds the example input from the prompt.
+It's read when the `--test-input` flag is used (see below).
+It also won't throw errors if the result doesn't match the [answer](#saving-answers).
+You can also do all your work in `input.txt`, but it's marginally less convenient
 - `README.md` is a convenient place to take notes or explain your solution

 ## Writing Solutions